shubham-7575/MyGallery/README.md

-Created a gallery page with the help Tailwind CSS.
+Created a gallery page with the help of Tailwind CSS.

-Created a fun gallery page with the of html and tailwind css where initially the images looks black and white but when you hover on the image transitions into a colorful images and regains its colors and also the image zooms in and the shadow drops.
+Created a fun gallery page with the help of html and tailwind css where initially the images looks black and white but when you hover on the image, the image transitions into a colorful images and regains its original colors and also added the zoom in and shadow drop effect to make it look more good.